awsdocs/amazon-rds-user-guide/doc_source/USER_RestoreFromSnapshot.md

 # Restoring from a DB snapshot<a name="USER_RestoreFromSnapshot"></a>

 Amazon RDS creates a storage volume snapshot of your DB instance, backing up the entire DB instance and not just individual databases\.
-You can create a DB instance by restoring from this DB snapshot\.
-When you restore the DB instance, you provide the name of the DB snapshot to restore from, and then provide a name for the new DB instance that is created from the restore\.
+You can create a DB instance by restore the DB instance, you provide the name of the DB snapshot to restore from, and then provide a name for the new DB instance that is created from the restore\.
 You can't restore from a DB snapshot to an existing DB instance; a new DB instance is created when you restore\.

 You can use the restored DB instance as soon as its status is `available`\.
 The DB instance continues to load data in the background\.
 This is known as *lazy loading*\.